crheller/dDR/README.md

 ## Installing
 #### Install base package only
-The base package, without the dependencies required to run demos, can be installed directly from github:
+The base package, without extra dependencies, can be installed directly from github as follows.
+Installation requires python version `>=3.8.3`
 ```
 pip install git+https://github.com/crheller/dDR.git
 ```

-#### Install editable version with iPython demos and manuscript figure dependencies:
+#### Install editable version with manuscript figure dependencies:
-Alternatively, you can install the editable version of the code, including the dependencies to run the demo notebook and figure scripts.
+Alternatively, you can install the editable version of the code, including the dependencies to run the figure scripts.
 ```
 git clone https://github.com/crheller/dDR.git
 cd /path/to/dDR
-pip install -e .[demos_figures]
+pip install -e .[extras]
 ```
 or:
 ```
 git clone git@github.com:crheller/dDR.git
 cd /path/to/dDR
-pip install -e .[demos_figures]
+pip install -e .[extras]
 ```
-To leave off iPython notebook  and plotting dependencies, after cloning and switching into `dDR` directory, just use:
+To leave off extra dependencies, after cloning and switching into `dDR` directory, just use:
 ```
 pip install -e .
 ```

 ## Using dDR
-For an introduction on using the dDR class for neural decoding, please see the included demo ipython notebook, `dDR_demo.ipynb`
+For an introduction on using the dDR class for neural decoding, please see the included demo ipython notebook, `dDR_demo.ipynb` (also available as an  `html` file for viewing only)